-An intervention for alcohol abuse is needed when a loved one has established a drinking problem.
+An intervention for a loved one who is suffering from alcoholism is imperative to begin a successful road to recovery.
 A drinking problem can develop over days or take years, it just depends on the extent of abuse.
 That said, the main problem with an alcohol intervention is that friends and family may wait too long to intervene with their loved one’s alcohol abuse problem because they never really know how long he or she has been hiding the drinking.
 It is a miracle Katie’s family found her before it was too late.

 “When we drove up to the house there was like six cars and … I walked into basically an intervention,” Katie said.

 Planning an Intervention for a Suffering Alcohol Abuser

 If you are planning an intervention for a loved one abusing alcohol you need to understand it may be difficult because of the temperament of alcohol itself.
 Alcohol is legal and commonly used in day-to-day life which makes it difficult for people to see their drinking has become a problem.
 Because it is hard for some individuals to view their drinking as a problem, it is a good idea to contact an interventionist.
 Also, an interventionist is experienced in holding successful interventions when your loved ones become argumentative or aggressive.